guledaaydemir/SwiftUI-Animations/README.md

 To run the animation examples on your local machine, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/guledaaydemir/AnimationExamples.git`.
+1. Clone this repository to your local machine using `git clone [https://github.com/guledaaydemir/AnimationExamples.git](https://github.com/guledaaydemir/SwiftUI-Animations.git)`.
-2. Open the Xcode project (`AnimationExamples.xcodeproj`) using Xcode.
+2. Open the Xcode project (`Animation.xcodeproj`) using Xcode.
 3. Select a specific animation example from the project navigator on the left.
 4. Build and run the example in the Xcode simulator.